jdlien/resume.md/variants/Vercel/JD_Lien_-_Resume.md

 <!-- Vercel version -->

 Senior software engineer and technical writer with 10+ years of experience in full-stack development using PHP, Laravel, TypeScript, and more.
 Successfully led team to deliver enterprise applications and modernize large, legacy systems.
 Demonstrated ability to translate complex technical concepts into accessible content, consistently improving documentation quality and developer experience.
-Adept at collaborating to ensure accurate, up-to-date, and accessible documentation that drives product adoption and user satisfaction.
+Adept at collaborating to ensure accurate, up-to-date, and understandable documentation that drives product adoption and user satisfaction.

 ## Experience